 A guardian is an adult to whom the student’s parent(s) have/has given authority and responsibility to provide care for a child, or to manage the child’s education and living arrangements while attending Western Christian Schools.

 Guardianship is the responsibility one person has over another person.
 The most common use of the term is with regard to an adult-minor relationship.
 This typically involves the appointment of a guardian by the student’s parents since the student is attending school in a different country, apart from his/her parents.
 The guardian is responsible for the full personal care of the student.
 Granting an adult full guardianship over a minor gives that individual the same rights of a parent to a child.
+Parents of the student must provide a notarized Power of Attorney designating guardianship to an individual.

 In an effort to protect the privacy of its students, Western Christian Schools will only discuss the student’s education, discipline, and other pertinent details with the biological parent and/or parent-appointed guardian.